mxstbr/mxstbr.com/pages/blog/2015/08/encrypted-mail-rails.md

----
-published: true
+export const frontmatter = {
+  "published": true,
-title: Sending encrypted emails with Ruby on Rails
+  "title": "Sending encrypted emails with Ruby on Rails", "tags": "rubyonrails privacy encryption"
-tags: rubyonrails privacy encryption
----
+};

 For the [new pgp.asc website](http://www.pgpasc.org), I wanted users to add themselves to the [Hall of Fame](http://www.pgpasc.org/halloffame) without any intervention by me.
 Previously, they would send me an email that they wanted to be added, I would send them an encrypted mail with the key they provide at theirdomain.com/pgp.asc and if they could answer the mail I would add them.
 A very tedious and unnecessary process.